Azure/bicep-types-az/generated/compute/microsoft.compute/2021-03-01/types.md

 ## VirtualMachineNetworkInterfaceConfigurationProperties
 ### Properties
-* **deleteOption**: 'Delete' | 'Detach': Specify what happens to the network interface when the VM is deleted.
+* **deleteOption**: 'Delete' | 'Detach': Specify what happens to the network interface when the VM is deleted
 * **dnsSettings**: [VirtualMachineNetworkInterfaceDnsSettingsConfiguration](#virtualmachinenetworkinterfacednssettingsconfiguration): Describes a virtual machines network configuration's DNS settings.
 * **dscpConfiguration**: [SubResource](#subresource)
 * **enableAcceleratedNetworking**: bool: Specifies whether the network interface is accelerated networking-enabled.